 One thing becomes immediately clear from the short overview above: nobody has a clue.
 Such is the fate of etymology.
 A thousand explanations for one word.
 And this time, we don't even know to which original language family the labelling 'fries/Frisian' belonged.
 Thus, all we end up with are free, flower-power bums with curly hair, perhaps with braids, dressed in woollen clothes.
 Hanging out on the long beaches and cutting bones into little harpoons for fishing as their main activity.
 Probably to catch a meal of fish to be fried on the campfire in the evening, if it did not rain too much.
 You’d think that there must be more to it.
 Well, there is.

-We recently published a post on the American surname 'Fries'.
+We recently published a blog post on the American surname 'Fries'.
 It turned out that this surname had no connection to the tribe's name Fries/Frisian at all.
 Instead, Friesen were skilled migrant workers active in the south of Germany in the seventeenth century, who originally came from mountainous Switzerland.
 These Friesen workers possessed the skills and tools to cultivate swamps and turn wetlands into drier and arable land.
 They did so by digging ditches and raising dykes.
 A typical tool these trenchers used was the Friesenbeil, an axe to cut ditches and canals.
-Read our post From Patriot to Insurgent: John Fries and the Tax Rebellions for more about this piece of history and the surname Fries.
+Read our blog post From Patriot to Insurgent: John Fries and the first Tax Rebellions for more about this piece of history and the surname Fries.

 The etymology of the friesen workers from Switzerland has everything to do with cutting land.
 Like fresar el paisaje 'cutting the land' in Spanish tongue today.
 Compare also the French verb fraiser 'to cut' or 'to mill'.
-In Mid-Frisian language the verb freze exists.
+In the Mid-Frisian language the verb freze exists.
 In Dutch the old-fashioned spelling for a router or milling cutter was a frais, and specific, very fine chisels were named fraisbeitels.
 The Germanic verbs freze (Mid Frisian), frezen (Dutch), fräsning (Swedish), and fräsen (German), and -more importantly- the verbs of the Romance languages fraiser (French), fresar (Spanish) and fresare (Italian) all have developed from the Vulgar Latin verb fresare.
 It had the meaning of milling, cutting, grooving, crushing, removing shells (Philippa, et al 2003-2009).
 For the joy of it, we like to add the Greek word for a milling cutter as well: φρέζα.
 Pronounce it and be surprised!

-The link between 'cutting the land', the Swiss friesen workers, and the name of the Frisians has been made before (Krogmann 1964).
-According to this theory, Frisians already had adopted their tribe's name as soon as they settled on the salt marshes of what's today the Netherlands.
-A name expressing 'those who cut land'.
-From archaeological research in the '50s-'60's namely, it had already become clear that Frisians were real navvies, and dug plenty of ditches and dykes.
+The link between ‘cutting the land’, the Swiss friesen workers, and the name of the Frisians has been made before (Krogmann 1964).
+According to this theory, Frisians already had adopted their tribe’s name as soon as they settled on the salt marshes of what’s today the Netherlands.
+A name expressing ‘those who cut land’.
+From archaeological research in the ’50s-’60’s namely, it had already become clear that Frisians were real navvies, real earthmovers, and dug plenty of ditches and dykes.
 To both drain the land from saltwater, and to collect sweet water.
 Only think of the excavations of the Feddersen terp in Land Wursten between 1955 and 1963.
 A terp settlement dating from the first century BC to the fifth century AD.
 The ploughed fields were bordered by natural creeks and dug ditches (Nicolay & Huisman 2022).
-We wrote about the culture of digging ditches before in our post Groove is in the Hearth.
+We wrote about the culture of digging ditches before in our blog post Groove is in the Hearth.
+Very superstitious is the way.
 Ditches were that much important they were honoured with all kinds of ritual deposits during the Iron Age (Nieuwhof 2015).
-Also, archaeological research that's being carried out into the embanked land of Lionserpolder in province Friesland has already revealed a landscape of so-called 'linear phenomena' (e.g ditches, trenches) dating from the Late Iron Age (Feiken & Van der Heiden 2022).
+Also, archaeological research that’s being carried out into the embanked land of Lionserpolder in the province of Friesland has already revealed a landscape of so-called ‘linear phenomena’ (e.g ditches, trenches) dating from the Late Iron Age (Feiken & Van der Heiden 2022).

 Then there was the news this month (August 2022).

 Somehow the not-so-sexy, dirt(h)y theory of land cutting (Krogmann 1964) never became popular.
 It also excluded the idea that it was the Romans who could had given the tribe’s name to the Frisians.
 According to this theory the Frisians must have had their name as landscapers already.
 Maybe as early as 600 BC.
 Perhaps this contributed to all the juggling with alternative, etymological explanations listed above which make no heads or tails.
 Whilst the solution was down to earth and right under everyone’s nose, namely that 2,000 years ago the Romans came, saw ánd named: ‘those who cut the land’.
-It's a bit like how Freriks & Storms (2022) recently describe the people of province Groningen who reclaimed land from the Wadden Sea in modern times: "De gravende mens, de grenzen trekkende mens, de grondwerkers en landarbeiders, de mens als waterbeheerser en landbezitter (etc.)" ('The burrowing man, the border-drawing man, the navvies and land workers, man as water manager and landowner').
+It's a bit like how Freriks & Storms (2022) recently describe the people of the province of Groningen who reclaimed land from the Wadden Sea in modern times: "De gravende mens, de grenzen trekkende mens, de grondwerkers en landarbeiders, de mens als waterbeheerser en landbezitter (etc.)" ('The burrowing man, the border-drawing man, the navvies and land workers, man as water manager and landowner').

 And, when you think of it, it is also how the sixth-century Greek historian Procopius of Caesarea described this coastal area.
 People living in many small settlements dotted everywhere, who are involved in sea trade, and(!) who till the soil.
-Read our blogpost Rowing souls of the dead to Britain: the ferryman of Solleveld for more about Procopius' description of the area.
+Read our blog post Rowing souls of the dead to Britain: the ferryman of Solleveld for more about Procopius' description of the area.

 Sure, if we're right about the Romans attributing the name to the Frisian tribe around the date of Christ, the name doesn't date back to the times the Frisians settled on the tidal marshlands five or six centuries before that.
 Hence, the tribe's name turns out to be quite a bit younger.
 Well, you win some, you lose some.
 And connecting the use of land with group identity isn't surprising.
 Since time immemorial, ditches (but also banks, walls, hedges, and so on) embodied control over resources through agricultural property rights.
 They gave, among other expressions, social relationships, status, and communal identity.
 In fact, identity originally was determined by the land the group possessed (Oosthuizen 2019).